 - Nato back & sides

 Though the Yamaha FG830 is made from common wood materials, it comes with a new scalloped X-bracing feature.
 What this does is it brings out the guitar’s natural and punchy sound without compromising its durability standards, of which the brand is famously known for.

-The fine craftsmanship is also a feature that makes it outstanding among other acoustic guitars.
+The fine craftsmanship is also a feature that makes it outstanding among other beginner acoustic guitars.
 It has a cream binding from the body down to the head stock.
 The abalone sound hole and pick guard adds to the overall awesome design as well.
 You can read our Yamaha FG830 review to know more about this guitar.